Current state of affairs

 The introduction of blockchain-based solutions could represent a radical paradigm shift.

-- a blockchain-based ID system, such as our LTIN project, allows each work of art to be “published” globally and safely identified and protected;
+- a blockchain-based ID system allows each work of art to be “published” globally and safely identified and protected;

 - the evolutionary capabilities of such a solution (metadata and versioning) allow to publish the work of art even at earlier stages of its creation, to enhance collaborative productions and in-progress funding (i. e. artists can publish their ideas and raise the funds needed to bring them into reality);